OkothTony/alx-system_engineering-devops/0x01-shell_permission/README.md

-# switches the current user to user betty
+ Task 1_switches the current user to user betty
+ Task 2_prints all the groups the current user is part of